Sourav459000/MIT-ADT-Programming-Lab-Assignments/README.md

 # MIT ADT Lab Assignments

 Welcome to the MIT ADT Lab Assignments repository!
-This collection features programming lab assignments from MIT-SOE and MIT-SOC at MIT ADT University, Loni Kalbhor, Pune.
+This collection features programming lab assignments from MIT-SOC at MIT ADT University specifically for CSE, Loni Kalbhor, Pune.
 These hands-on exercises cover a diverse range of topics, providing a valuable resource for students to enhance their programming skills.

 ## Getting Started: